valenderval/cs450_Final_Project_JFV/README.md

 This Application runs on Docker with Node.js.
 Verify both are downloaded to your system to ensure this application runs correctly.

-Once this repository is successfully cloned, navigate to the corresponding (destination) directory.
+Once this repository is successfully cloned, navigate to the corresponding (destination) directory in your terminal.

 Ensure the current working directory is within the application folder.
 (RUN cd application)